Tetanus-diphtheria toxoid vaccination in adults

 Patricia L Hibberd, MD, PhD

 Administration of the diphtheria-tetanus-acellular pertussis (DTaP) vaccine is routinely recommended in children, with a single booster dose of a vaccine containing tetanus toxoid, reduced diphtheria toxoid, and acellular pertussis (Tdap) recommended for 11- to 12-year-olds, followed by tetanus toxoid and the reduced diphtheria toxoid in the form of Td recommended at 10-year intervals throughout life (figure 1A-B).
-(See "Standard immunizations for children and adolescents", section on 'Diphtheria, tetanus, and/or pertussis vaccines' and "Diphtheria, tetanus, and pertussis immunization in infants and children 0 through 6 years of age" and "Diphtheria, tetanus, and pertussis immunization in children 7 through 18 years of age".)
+(See "Diphtheria, tetanus, and pertussis immunization in infants and children 0 through 6 years of age" and "Diphtheria, tetanus, and pertussis immunization in children 7 through 18 years of age" and "Standard immunizations for children and adolescents".)

 Despite these recommendations, immunity to tetanus and diphtheria continues to wane among adults in the United States.
 The magnitude of this effect was illustrated in a cross-sectional survey of individuals in the United States who were examined between 1988 and 1994 .
 Only 47 percent of adults over the age of 20 had protective antibody to both diseases and only 63 percent of adults with immunity to tetanus also had protective antibody to diphtheria.
 In comparison, 91 percent of children from 6 to 11 years of age had protective antibody to both diseases.
 Immunity to pertussis also wanes among adolescents and adults.
-(See "Microbiology, epidemiology, and pathogenesis of Bordetella pertussis infection".)
+(See "Pertussis infection: Epidemiology, microbiology, and pathogenesis".)

 EPIDEMIOLOGY OF DISEASE